thisdot/starter.dev/README.md

 ## Adding a starter kit

 Starter kits live at `starters/:name` in this repository.
+After adding a new starter kit please run `yarn generate-starter-kits-json` to update [starter-kits.json](./starter-kits.json) file.

 ### Starter kit naming convention